sfigg/commercialization-public/docset/manufacture/desktop/prepare-a-snapshot-of-the-pc-generalize-and-capture-windows-images-blue-sxs.md

 ## <span id="Prepare_a_copy_of_the_Deployment_and_Imaging_Tools"></span><span id="prepare_a_copy_of_the_deployment_and_imaging Tools"></span><span id="PREPARE_A_COPY_OF_THE_DEPLOYMENT_AND_IMAGING_TOOLS"></span>Step 1: Prepare a copy of the Deployment and Imaging Tools

-You'll need the Windows 10, version 1607 version of the Deployment and Imaging Tools from the ADK.
+You'll the Windows 10, version 1607 or later version of the Deployment and Imaging Tools from the ADK.
 This includes the ScanState tool and the latest version of DISM.

 **Important**   Don't overwrite the existing DISM files on the WinPE image.